roemvaar/cs_notes/computer_systems/linux.md

 ## Application Binary Interface

+[No stable Linux internal API](https://www.kernel.org/doc/html/latest/process/stable-api-nonsense.html).
+The internal kernel API to implement kernel code can undergo changes between two releases.
+In-tree drivers are updated by the developer proposing the API change: works great for mainline code.

 The calling convention used for passing parameters between function calls.

 For ARM exist the Extended ABI (EABI) and the Extended ABI Hard-Float (EABIHF) which